It was the worst of plays; it was the best of plays

-In Shakespeare: The Biography, Peter Ackroyd suggests that Shakespeare wrote Hamlet in a fit of depression reminiscing about the death of his 11-year-old son, Hamnet.
+In Shakespeare: The Biography, Peter Ackroyd suggests that Shakespeare wrote Hamlet in a fit of depression over the death of his 11-year-old son, Hamnet.
 I see lots of evidence in the play to support this view.
-When you stop to consider, as objectively as one can, the various elements of the play, it turns out to be incredibly self indulgent.
+When you stop to consider, as objectively as one can, the various elements of the play, it turns out to be incredibly self-indulgent.

 Hamlet: the model not to follow

 If you were giving a play-writing course and wanted a model to show students how not to write a play, Hamlet would work.
 We teachers of English are accustomed to referring to "Hamlet's procrastination," but what about Shakespeare's procrastination?
 "Come on, Will, get to the point!"
 The play is too long, the mood is morose, meandering and depressive, the plot travels all over the place (literally) without any sense of direction (Eliot suggests it was written by a committee), the playwright (through his central character) criticizes the audience (the Globe theatre smells foul) and actors (they tear an emotional line to shreds).

 Holding a mirror up to HamletIt amazes me that Shakespeare uses the play to give fairly condescending instructions to actors.
 It amazes me even more that in the typical production of Shakespeare’s Hamlet, directors don’t seem to know what Hamlet’s instructions about “holding a mirror up to nature” mean.
 The allusion is to Renaissance painters who used mirrors as a trick to get the proportions right in large scene painting.
 The instructions are "don’t exaggerate the emotions" and "maintain perspective," but still I’ve seen Hamlet writhing on the floor over and over again in paroxysms of emotions in both amateur and professional productions.
 On the other hand, in this play, the playwright didn’t seem to follow his own advice either.